 This chapter describes administrative tasks for maintaining and optimizing Oracle R Enterprise.
 This chapter contains these topics:

-To upgrade Oracle R Enterprise Client, re-install the client packages and supporting packages.
-You do not have to uninstall the current packages before installing the new packages.
+To upgrade Oracle R Enterprise Client, re-install the Oracle R Enterprise packages and supporting packages.
+You do not need to uninstall the current packages before installing the new packages.

-See Chapter 6 for the Oracle R Enterprise Client installation instructions.
+See Installing Oracle R Enterprise Client for instructions.

 Oracle R Enterprise Server includes migration scripts that you can run to migrate the

 rqsys schema and Oracle R Enterprise user data from a source database to a target database.
 The source and target must have the same version of the database and of Oracle R Enterprise Server.

 server directory and change to the

 migration subdirectory contains a README and the following subdirectories: